HussainAther/mathematics/README.md

 # Mathematics

 Anything in mathematics that can be computed.
-This repository contains anything worthy of being converted to code.